cdk8s-team/cdk8s/packages/cdk8s/API.md

 #### *static* of(c)🔹 <a id="cdk8s-apiobject-of"></a>

-Returns the `ApiObject` named `Default` which is a child of the given construct.
+Returns the `ApiObject` named `Resource` which is a child of the given construct.

 If `c` is an `ApiObject`, it is returned directly.
 Throws an exception if the construct does not have a child named `Default` _or_ if